What it is

 Verdict

-If you race PC, you live in the Moza ecosystem and you actually use the formula and prototype headroom that 12 Nm bases run out of, the R16 V2 is the right rung on the ladder.
-The chassis is more substantial than the R12, the thermal behaviour is better on long stints, and every Moza rim and pedal you already own carries straight across.
+If you race PC, you live in the Moza world and you use the formula and prototype headroom that 12 Nm bases run out of, the R16 V2 is the right rung on the ladder.
+The chassis is more substantial than the R12 V2, the thermal behaviour is better on long stints, and every Moza rim and pedal you already own carries straight across.

 If your usual diet is GT3 and road cars, save the money and buy the R12 V2 instead.
 The R16 is not a better base for those cars, it is a base with more ceiling you will not use.